sumwale/keepassxc-unlock/README.md

 which is AES256-GCM + SHA256 (see [systemd-creds man page](https://www.man7.org/linux/man-pages//man1/systemd-creds.1.html)
     for details).

-**Now that I have to never enter the passwords, I will likely forget the passwords**
+**Now that I have to never enter the passwords, I will likely forget them**

 You should absolutely keep a secure copy of the KeePassXC database passwords elsewhere.
-The keys used for encryption are completely device specific and will not work on any other devices, so you cannot rely on a full system backup to re-create the passwords in case your device dies or gets stolen.
+The keys used for encryption are completely device specific and will not work on any other devices, so a full system backup cannot be used to re-create the passwords in case the device dies or gets stolen.

-If you want to include the passwords as part of your backup then you can run a script before your scheduled backup to extract the passwords and encrypt with your GPG key (or equivalent).
-Of course, you will need a secure backup of your GPG private key.
+To include the passwords as part of your backup, a script can be executed before the scheduled backup to extract the passwords that can be encrypted with your GPG key (or equivalent).
+Of course, a secure backup of this GPG private key will be required.
-Let's say you want to decrypt the passwords, then encrypt with your GPG key and store the files in `/etc/keepassxc-unlock-backup` that can be included in your system backups.
+Let's say you want to decrypt the passwords, then encrypt with the GPG key and store the files in `/etc/keepassxc-unlock-backup` that can be included in the system backups.
-The script to do this will look like below (run as root):
+The sh/bash script to do this will look like below (run as root):

 ```sh
 backup_base=/etc/keepassxc-unlock-backup